mozilla/http-observatory/README.md

          path='/foo/bar',            # don't scan /, instead scan /foo/bar
-         cookies={'foo': 'bar'},     # set the "foo" cookie to "bar" headers={'X-Foo': 'bar'},   # send an X-Foo: bar HTTP header verify=False)               # treat self-signed certs as valid for tests like HSTS/HPKP
+         cookies={'foo': 'bar'},     # set the "foo" cookie to "bar" headers={'X-Foo': 'bar'},   # send an X-Foo: bar HTTP header verify=False)               # treat self-signed certs as valid for tests like HSTS
 ```

 ### The same, but with the local CLI